 So in terms of sheer narrative after playing the entire Lightning Trilogy, this game is really my favorite story.
 It’s a fun adventure.

 Next time I’ll to talk about the mechanics a bit more.

 (Just an afterthought, I know some people often wonder why it’s Lightning and Caius on the title logo instead of Serah and Noel.
 Really, the entire story is a giant chess match between Lightning and Caius.
 Serah, Noel, Mog and Hope are Lightning’s pawns in trying to thwart Caius’ attempts to end the world.
 So that would be why.)

-Posted on July 24, 2014, in Gaming and tagged Caius, Fabula Nova Crystallis, Final Fantasy, Hope, Lightning, Lightning Trilogy, Noel, review, Serah, storyline, XIII-2, Yuel.
+Posted on July 24, 2014, in FF13 Trilogy Critique, Final Fantasy, Gaming and tagged Caius, Fabula Nova Crystallis, Final Fantasy, Hope, Lightning, Lightning Trilogy, Noel, review, Serah, storyline, XIII-2, Yuel.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.